by: RJ Fisher last Update: July 2023

 Physical exercise not your thing?
 Green e-bike rents out e-bikes for $10 per day.
 A hefty price indeed, but no physical effort from your side needed and good for the environment.
 They do tours as well, but I haven’t tried them.

-There are two ways to go ballooning in Siem Reap, either with a hot air balloon or a tethered, helium filled balloon.
+Ballooning sounds like one of the wonderful things to do in Siem Reap.
+There are two ways to do this in Siem Reap, either with a hot air balloon or a tethered, helium filled balloon.
 I did neither of them, but I’m still saying you should skip at least the hot air balloon.
 Here is why: